 “Let Food Be Thy Medicine: Practical ways to up your nutrition game”

-Hippocrates had it right all those years ago.
-“Let food be thy medicine and let medicine be thy food.”
-R. Leah Pryor, Executive Chef of the UVM Medical Center, and Kim Dittus, MD PhD, Medical Oncologist at the UVM Cancer Center, team up to talk about improving your diet with an emphasis on veggies and other plant foods.
+Hippocrates had it right all those years ago: “Let food be thy medicine and let medicine be thy food.”
+R. Leah Pryor, Executive Chef of the UVM Medical Center, and Kim Dittus, MD PhD, Medical Oncologist at the UVM Cancer Center, team up to talk about improving your diet, with an emphasis on veggies and other plant foods.